 Give us a call.
 We are an expert team and we are happy to clear all your doubts.

-Lobuche Peak is another destination for Peak Climbing which is a very captivating Peak and it includes different trails for climbing.
+Lobuche Peak is another destination for Peak Climbing in Nepal which is a very captivating Peak and it includes different trails for climbing for professionals.
 Even though the frequent trail for climbing Lobuche Peak climbing is South Ridge.
 Lobuche Peak comprises various small Peaks which necessitate climbing steep snow and ice slopes as of the summit edge.
-Lobuche Peak is considered as a famous and most admired Peak Climbing which will be easy to use subsequent to doing Everest Base Camp Trekking.
+Lobuche Peak is considered as a famous and most admired Peak Climbing which will be easy to use subsequent to doing Everest Base Camp Trek.

-Upon your arrival at the International Airport in Kathmandu, Great Nepal representative will welcome you and transferred to the hotel of your request where you will be staying for a short rest.
+Upon your arrival at the International Airport in Kathmandu, our representative from Great Nepal Treks will welcome you and transferred to the hotel of your request where you will be staying for a short rest.
 You can visit to Great Nepal office, meet other participants and our climbing leader and make some preparations.
 Overnight at hotel in Kathmandu.

 On the second morning, you will board a flight to the Lukla Airport, also commonly known as Tenzing-Hillary Airport.
 It is a wonderful mountain flight and the flight itself can be no less than an adventure as the airport is enlisted as the most dangerous airport in the world, given the location, altitude and topography.
 In less than 30 minutes, you will reach Lukla while enjoying the breathtaking views of the mountains during the flight.
 After landing at Lukla, you will take light breakfast and embark on the trek.
 In around 3 hours, you will reach Phakding village where you will be staying overnight at a guesthouse.